aelfimow/cppasm/README.md

 # cppasm
-A library of C++ classes for experimenting with assembly source code generation for x86 CPUs in AT&T.
+A library of C++ classes for experimenting with assembly source code generation for x86 CPUs (in AT&T syntax).

 The idea behind this library is to encapsulate every instruction and CPU register in its own class.
 Every class name can be found in the Intel's developer's manuals, e.g.